 Showing a potential employer that you already have a following online (big or small) goes a long way in building trust.
 If two yoga teachers have the same experience, the one with the better online presence will get the job.

-Before you get nervous about creating a website, don’t worry, we created a FREE GUIDE: “5 Simple Online Marketing Strategies to Skyrocket your Yoga Career.”
-To download the free guide, click here.
+Before you get nervous about creating a yoga website, don’t worry, we created a free video training to create your first website.
+100% free.

-4) Become the yoga teacher for a hotel
+6) Become the yoga teacher for a hotel/hostel

 Because of the growing popularity of yoga, most hotels and resorts are offering yoga classes to their guests.